Skip to Content

 TocCSS.tsx

-"use client"; import { H2, Toc, TocProvider } from "@hyunjinno/react-toc"; export const TocCSS = () => { return ( <TocProvider className="mt-5 flex flex-row justify-between rounded-lg border border-gray-100 p-4 shadow"> <div className="flex flex-col gap-4"> <H2>b.1.
+import { Toc, TocProvider } from "@hyunjinno/react-toc"; import { H2 } from "@hyunjinno/react-toc/heading"; export const TocCSS = () => { return ( <TocProvider className="mt-5 flex flex-row justify-between rounded-lg border border-gray-100 p-4 shadow"> <div className="flex flex-col gap-4"> <H2>b.1.
 Heading</H2> <H2>b.2.
 Heading</H2> <H2>b.3.
 Heading</H2> <H2>b.4.
 Heading</H2> <H2>b.5.
 Heading</H2> </div> <Toc className="w-60 bg-blue-50" headingClassName="text-teal-500 text-xl pb-5" listClassName="-mt-2" linkClassName="text-blue-300" activeClassName="font-semibold text-lg" /> </TocProvider> ); };

 b.1.
 Heading